fostroll/junky/doc/README_DATASETS.md

 `.save()` method).

 **NB:** Really, without `ds.model` and `ds.tokenizer`, `BertDataset` is almost empty.
-It's easier to create the object from scratch, instead of bother with all those `save` / `load` / `clone` actions.
+It's easier to create the object from scratch instead of bother with all those `save` / `load` / `clone` actions.

 ```python